Number theory: Elementary number theory

 A common divisor of several nonzero integers is an integer that divides all of them.
 The greatest common divisor (gcd) is the largest of such divisors.
-Two integers are said to be coprime or relatively prime to one another if their greatest common divisor, and simultaneously their only divisor, is 1.
+Two integers are said to be coprime or relatively prime to one another if their greatest common divisor, and simultaneously their only divisor, is $1$.
 The Euclidean algorithm computes the greatest common divisor of two integers $a,b$ by means of repeatedly applying the division lemma and shifting the divisor and remainder after every step.
 The algorithm can be extended to solve a special case of linear Diophantine equations $ax + by = 1$.
 A Diophantine equation has several unknowns and integer coefficients.
 Another kind of Diophantine equation is described in the Pythagorean theorem, $x^2 + y^2 = z^2$, whose solutions are called Pythagorean triples if they are all integers.
 Another kind of expression is the continued fraction, which writes a sum of an integer and a fraction whose denominator is another such sum.

 Elementary number theory studies the divisibility properties of integers such as parity (even and odd numbers), prime numbers, and perfect numbers.
-Important number-theoric functions include the divisor-counting function, the divisor summatory function and its modifications, and Euler's totient function.
-A prime number is an integer greater than 1 whose only positive divisors are 1 and the prime itself.
-A positive integer greater than 1 that is not prime is called a composite number.
-Euclid's theorem demonstrates that there are infinitely many prime numbers that comprise the set {2, 3, 5, 7, 11, ...}.
+Important number-theoretic functions include the divisor-counting function, the divisor summatory function and its modifications, and Euler's totient function.
+A prime number is an integer greater than $1$ whose only positive divisors are $1$ and the prime itself.
+A positive integer greater than $1$ that is not prime is called a composite number.
+Euclid's theorem demonstrates that there are infinitely many prime numbers that comprise the set $\{2,3,5,7,11,\cdots\}$.
 The sieve of Eratosthenes was devised as an efficient algorithm for identifying all primes up to a given natural number by eliminating all composite numbers.